 Where You Can't: All restaurants and show lounges are nonsmoking.
 Smoking in cabins an on balconies is also prohibited.

 Where You Can Smoke: Smoking is permitted on two designated areas on the open decks.

-Where You Can Smoke: As of April 27, 2012, for Queen Mary 2 and Queen Elizabeth, and March 24, 2012 for Queen Victoria, smoking is only permitted on cabin balconies, designated areas on the open decks, and certain bars and lounges.
+Where You Can Smoke: As of April 28, 2014, for Queen Victoria and Queen Mary 2, and May 9, 2014 on Queen Elizabeth, smoking is only permitted in designated areas on the open decks, and certain bars and lounges.

-The sole actual change in policy is the prohibition of in-cabin smoking.
+The sole actual change in policy is the prohibition of cabin balcony smoking.

 Cigar and Pipe Smoking: Cigar and pipe smoking is permitted in Churchill's Cigar Lounge aboard Queen Mary 2, Queen Elizabeth and Queen Victoria.

-Where You Can Smoke: Smoking is permitted on the starboard side of all open decks (except near Mickey's Pool) and cabin balconies.
+Where You Can Smoke: Smoking is permitted on the starboard side of all open decks (except near Mickey's Pool).